Industry Solutions

 Agentic AI refers to systems that can take multi step actions with human oversight, such as automatically triggering inventory replenishment within approved parameters, representing a step beyond earlier generations of retail analytics tools.

-According to BCG, financial returns typically play out over a three-to-five-year horizon as workflows and systems modernize and organizational adoption grows.
+According to BCG, financial returns usually play out over a three-to-five-year horizon as workflows and systems modernize and organizational adoption grows.

 Turn this insight into your next move.